 - High-End B2B Client Personas

-- Outreach to list of 50 ideal B2B customer personas to ask about business and pain points
+- Reach out to 50 of your B2B leads you've identified as ideal customer personas to ask them about their business and pain points.

 - Blogging Communities

 Network and introduce yourself in your niche- see where you might be able to provide value.